-A true story about why selling should always come before buying.
+A true story about why selling should typically come before buying.

 For the Maurers, the eight months the couple ultimately spent as owners of two properties were far from easy.
 “We were absolutely panicked about being able to cover everything,” says Maurer, adding that the worries seemed to multiply—among them whether the winter weather would cause damage or somebody would break into the house, which was now vacant.

-Haley notes that even homeowners who are prepared to carry two mortgages on a temporary basis often fail to account for other carrying costs like property taxes, insurance, utilities, and maintenance.
-“If it’s during the summer, you have to cut the grass at both properties,” he says.
-“You really have to think about everything.”
+Even homeowners who are prepared to carry two mortgages on a temporary basis often fail to account for other carrying costs like property taxes, insurance, utilities, and maintenance.
+For example, if you’re carrying two mortgages during the summer that means cutting the grass at both properties.
+This is why it’s crucial to evaluate all the possible circumstances.